 Snugpax

-I've had quite a few different models of these packs: Western and English Slimline Pommels, English Deluxe Pommels, English Cantles, Unipax, and the Renegade Boot Bags.
-I love all of them in various configurations.
-I've always been able to store everything I need (and then some) in them.
-I love the different colors, and all of them have held up extremely well.
-They're minimal-bounce, and adapt well to different models of saddles.
-Bonus points: Made in the USA.
+I have a few different models of these packs: Western and English Slimline Pommels, English Deluxe Pommels, English Cantles, Unipax, and the Renegade Boot Bags.
+Depending on the saddle, time of year, and length of ride, I use them in various configurations and combinations.
+They're minimal-bounce, and adapt well to different models of saddles. .

 Splint Boots